 - medical doctor (M.D.);

 - doctor of osteopathy (D.O.);

 - therapist (physical or occupational);

-- podiatrist (D.P.M.);
+- podiatrist (D.P.M);

 - lactation consultants for breast pumps only;

 - naturopathic Provider (N.D.); or

 - Durable Medical Equipment supplier.

 Your Plan covers the rental or purchase of Durable Medical Equipment (DME) if they have been ordered or prescribed by a Provider.
 Your Plan reserves the right to determine whether rental or purchase of the equipment is more appropriate.
 Some equipment typically obtained through a DME supplier may also be available through your pharmacy benefit at the applicable pharmacy Cost-Sharing amounts.
-Please see your Outline of Coverage or your Summary of Benefits and Coverage for Cost-Sharing details.